mundschenk-at/comment-mail-kb/tutorials/2016/27-sparkpost-rve-handler.md

 ### 1. Get a SparkPost Account ~ Free!

-SparkPost does many things but two features, Relay Webhooks and Inbound Domains, make the Comment Mail Replies via Email feature possible.
+SparkPost does many things, but two features: Relay Webhooks and Inbound Domains, make the Comment Mail Replies via Email feature possible.
 These features happen to be free, so all you need at the moment is to create a free SparkPost account, and create an API key with the Relay Webhooks and Inbound Domains features enabled; you don't need worry about the rest for now.
 You can signup for a free account here: https://app.sparkpost.com/sign-up

 ----